-Alan Turing's monumental contributions to the field of artificial intelligence (AI) are so well documented that they have become cornerstones of both academic study and popular culture.
-Turing's fascination with machine intelligence can be traced back to approximately 1941, when he began exploring preliminary concepts that would later become fundamental to the discipline.
+Alan Turing's monumental contributions to artificial intelligence (AI) are so well documented that they have become cornerstones of academic study and popular culture.
+Turing's fascination with machine intelligence can be traced back to approximately 1941 when he began exploring preliminary concepts that would later become fundamental to the discipline.
 It was in 1950, however, that he introduced his groundbreaking idea-the Turing Test.
-This test was designed to assess a machine's capability to exhibit intelligent behavior indistinguishable from that of a human.
-By the late 1940s, the language surrounding "computer intelligence" had already been gaining traction among scientists, setting the stage for Turing's revolutionary work to gain acceptance (Proudfoot, 2017).
+This test assessed a machine's ability to exhibit intelligent behavior indistinguishable from a human's.
+By the late 1940s, the language surrounding "computer intelligence" had already gained traction among scientists, setting the stage for Turing's revolutionary work to gain acceptance (Proudfoot, 2017).
 The essence of the Turing Test is characterized by its elegant simplicity.
-A human evaluator engages in a text-based conversation with both a human and a machine, unaware of which is which.
+A human evaluator engages in a text-based conversation with a human and a machine, unaware of which.
 The goal is for the machine to exhibit linguistic capabilities and responses so human-like that the evaluator cannot reliably distinguish it from the human interlocutor.
-This methodological approach concentrates purely on cognitive and linguistic abilities, discarding any physical or vocal biases.
+This methodological approach concentrates purely on cognitive and linguistic abilities, discarding physical or vocal biases.
 Turing posited that if a machine could successfully mimic human behavior in such a setting, it should be considered to possess human-like intelligence (Haenlein & Kaplan, 2019).

 During World War II, Turing's genius was already evident as he devised the "Bombe" machine to decipher the notoriously complex Enigma code used by the Germans.
-His remarkable achievements during this period were not just instrumental in shortening the war but also laid the groundwork for his later propositions in AI.
+His remarkable achievements during this period were instrumental in shortening the war and laying the groundwork for his later propositions in AI.
 These real-world applications underscored Turing's brilliance, eventually dramatized in the award-winning film "The Imitation Game."
-The movie elegantly captured both his extraordinary intellectual capabilities and his profound impact on the development of computer science and artificial intelligence.
+The movie elegantly captured his extraordinary intellectual capabilities and profound impact on computer science and artificial intelligence development.